 Bokeh is a good choice for Lifestyle Products

 Bokeh adds a whimsical touch to your images.
 It’s nothing but creating a blurry, dreamy effect with the help of a particular type of lens.
 Add Bokeh to the background while keeping your product in focus.
 This style of images works well for social media promotions, banners, and ads.

 Remember that a customer is never going to buy a product until he/she can see a visual image of it.
 So, ensure that you have images for all styles of a particular product.
 For instance, if you’re selling a dress in three colors, make sure that you have full-size images for all three colors.

 Don’t be Trigger Happy with the Delete Button

 This is a common habit among photographers.
 As they review the images, they delete unsatisfactory pictures directly on the camera.
 Don’t do this.
 Wait till you transfer the pics to your workstation.
 A computer screen is much larger than the display screen on the camera.
 This helps you get a clear idea of which images work and which don’t.

 Also, it’s better to have multiple choices to select from rather than being limited in your options.

 Have you ever noticed that most electronic gadgets, Smartphones, and other accessories are shot on a black background?
 This is because black denotes sophistication and elegance.
-Similarly, lifestyle products are captured in a palette of warm colours like yellow, orange and muted tones.
-This is because these colours symbolise peace and security.
+Similarly, lifestyle products are captured in a palette of warm colors like yellow, orange and muted tones.
+This is because these colors symbolize peace and security.

-Make use of colour psychology to help your images establish an emotional connect with the audience.
+Make use of color psychology to help your images establish an emotional connect with the audience.